Receive the most recent news, stories, and more from the Charles Butt Foundation.

 One simple act of encouragement from his teacher inspired Dr. Joe Sanfelippo to pursue a career in education and to eventually become the Superintendent of the Fall Creek School District in Fall Creek, Wisconsin and author of Hacking Leadership.

-School leaders across Texas reunited in Dallas, for 3 days of fellowship, dynamic breakout sessions, and dialogues on the current climate.
+School leaders from across Texas reunited for three days of fellowship, dynamic breakout sessions, and dialogues on the current climate.

 November 8th is National-First Generation College Student Day.
 The Charles Butt Scholarship celebrates the scholarship recipients who identify as first-generation college students today, and every day!